zvxzdx/runeforge-wiki-ru/specific-guide/3d-modelling/Replacing-Champion-With-Different-Model.md

 If, lets say, the arms are too long/too short, scale them to make it fit the skeleton.

-Make your character fit the skeleton as much as possible!
+You want your character to fit the skeleton as much as possible!
 Its going to influence the quality a lot!

 ------------------------BEFORE------------------------------------------------AFTER------------------------
 ![18.png](/user-pictures/goat/custommodels/18.png =x300)![19.png](/user-pictures/goat/custommodels/19.png =x300)